ALmoSTGoD249/Stock_Price_Prediction/README.md

 This project demonstrates how to predict stock prices using Long Short-Term Memory (LSTM) networks with Python.
 The model is trained on historical stock data to predict future closing prices.

+## Disclaimer

+This project is only theoritical representation of a concept and might not be accurate majority of the time.
+Do not make financial decision based on the results of this project.

 ## Features
 - Fetches historical stock data from Yahoo Finance.
 - Normalizes the data using Min-Max Scaling.